vasanthv/hoy/README.md

+> :warning: Hoy (hoy.io) will be shut down on May 18th, 2023.
+This started as a fun side project to explore the web push feature of the browsers.
+I don't see a reason to continue this service further.

 # Hoy

 Send push notifications to friends with just a push of a button.
 Hoy **does not use** Firebase Cloud Messaging (FCM) for handling push notifications.